 Good morning, early birds.
 Barnaby Joyce has threatened the relationship status of the LNP over the Liberals' dismissal of coal plants, and Labor pledges a number of infrastructure and business-boosting initiatives.
 It's the news you need to know, with Chris Woods.

-Crikey readers discuss the Morrison government's lack of political judgement and the rise of the far-right in Australia.
+Crikey readers discuss the emptying-out of the Coalition, and the end of the age of the celebrated journalist-personality.

 As its senior figures race for the exits, the Morrison government has become the most nepotistic on record.
 Why do so many Liberals want to work in government but not govern?

 The claims that the Liberals are engaged in an attack on welfare aren't actually backed up by the numbers.